 About Mercy Hospital of Buffalo

-Mercy Hospital of Buffalo is a 349 bed hospital located in Buffalo, NY.
-It is one of the largest hospitals with the busiest emergency room in Western New York.
-Services offered include minimally invasive and specialized cardiac and orthopedic procedures, including open heart and cardiac catheterization, labor and delivery, designated stroke center, and multiple intensive care units.
+Mercy Hospital of Buffalo is a 349-bed community teaching hospital located in Buffalo, NY.
+It is one of the largest hospitals in Western New York, serving an average of 53,000 emergency department patient visits annually.
+Emergency medicine pharmacy services include bedside direct patient care participation (e.g., code responses, resuscitations, intubations, procedural sedation), provision of medication information, prospective medication order review, discharge culture follow-up, emergent medication procurement and preparation, clinical pharmacy consultations, and more.
+Hospital services offered include minimally invasive and specialized cardiac and orthopedic procedures, including open heart and cardiac catheterization, labor and delivery, comprehensive stroke center, and multiple intensive care units.
 Mercy Hospital is accredited by the Joint Commission, illustrating our commitment to high quality and safety standards.

 D’Youville School of Pharmacy